 Make your money work for you.
-If you have $20K to invest, here’s how to wisely invest your hard-earned cash.
+If you have $20K to invest, here’s how to invest your hard-earned cash wisely.

 1. Max-Out Your Traditional Retirement Accounts

-If you are unsure how to invest $20K, the wisest approach is to max out your traditional retirement accounts.
-The most common types of retirement accounts are 403B and 401K plans.
 These plans are funded with pre-tax dollars via payroll deductions.
-If you have $20K sitting in your bank, one of the wisest ways to invest $20K is by increasing your retirement contribution percentage at your employer.
+If you have $20K in your bank, one of the wisest ways to invest $20K is by increasing your retirement contribution percentage at your employer.
 You effectively do a 401k swap by using the cash on hand to supplement your decreased paycheck.

 However, it’s important to note the contribution caps for those under 50: